Hepatitis C explained

 - Yellowing of the eyes or skin, which is known as jaundice

 - Muscle pains

 - Abdominal pains

 Hepatitis C modes of transmission

 There are various ways to transmit hepatitis C from one person to another.
 Having sex with a person with Hepatitis C is one way to acquire the infection.
-Sharing contaminated needles, syringes, and other paraphernalia is also a method to contract hepatitis C. A hepatitis C-infected pregnant woman can also transmit the infection to her unborn child upon child birth.
+Sharing contaminated needles, syringes, and other paraphernalia is also a method to contract hepatitis C. A pregnant woman who is infected with hepatitis C-infected can also transmit the infection to her unborn child upon childbirth.

 There are certain groups of people that are more susceptible to contracting hepatitis C. They are the ones who are strongly encouraged to get tested for hepatitis C. They are the following:

-People who have underwent blood transfusions or organ transplants
+- People who have undergone blood transfusions or organ transplants

 Hepatitis C testing

 The surest way to get tested for Hepatitis C is by visiting a clinic or hospital.
 These medical facilities have the right laboratory tools and materials to conduct a hepatitis C test.
 They will usually need a fluid sample from a person in order to proceed with the examination.
 Hepatitis C testing can be done by using a blood sample of a potential patient.
 A medical worker will look for traces of hepatitis C antibodies in the blood in order to determine whether you have hepatitis C or not.
 If there are, it means that you are positive with Hepatitis C, so you must immediately seek treatment.